pielube/MESSpy/README.md

 Under review:
 - "Assessment of hydrogen based long term electrical energy storage in residential energy systems"
-- "Renewable Energy Communities: a techno-economic assesment focusing on smart battery management"
+- "Renewable Energy Communities: a techno-economic assessment focusing on smart battery management"

 ## Citing
 Please cite previous works if you use MESSpy in your research